Jason-Ampere/Flappy-Bird/README.md

 ### Key Features:
 - **Smooth Bird Animation:** The bird’s flapping wings are animated using a sequence of 4 images, giving it a lively, dynamic feel.
-- **Background Music & Sound Effects:** Enjoy a continuous background soundtrack while playing, and experience explosive sound effects on collisions.
+- **Background Music & Sound Effects:** Enjoy a continuous background soundtrack while playing, and experience bird kill sound effects on collisions.
 - **Simple Controls:** Use the spacebar to make the bird flap.
 The game automatically restarts after a game over with another tap of the spacebar.
 - **Score Display:** Keep track of your high score as you progress through the game.